proventa/aws-postgresql-demo/docs/blog-Backup-Restore.md

-# Backing up and Restoring a Highly Available PostgreSQL Cluster with S3 Bucket
+# Backing up & Restoring a Highly Available PostgreSQL Cluster with S3

 ![S3 Backup](s3-backup-restore.jpg)

 In our previous blog posts, [Setting up a highly available PostgreSQL Cluster with Patroni using Spilo Image](./blog-Running_Spilo.md), we embarked on a journey to set up a highly available PostgreSQL cluster managed by Patroni using the Spilo image.
 We saw how Patroni, in collaboration with an etcd cluster, elevates PostgreSQL to new heights of availability and failover automation.
-Building upon that, let's explore the next chapter in our journey: backing up and restoring a highly available PostgreSQL cluster with an S3 bucket.
+Building upon that, let's explore the next chapter in our journey: backing up and restoring a highly available PostgreSQL cluster with a S3 bucket.

 ## Why S3 bucket?

 In a highly available PostgreSQL cluster, it is important to have a backup of the database.
 The backup can be used to restore the database in case of a disaster.
 The backup can also be used to create new replicas, instead of streaming the data directly from the primary node.
 This is useful when the primary node is under heavy load, and we want to create a new replica without affecting the performance of the primary node.

-The backup can be stored in a file system or in an S3 bucket.
-The advantage of using an S3 bucket is that it is highly available and durable.
+The backup can be stored in a file system or in a S3 bucket.
+The advantage of using a S3 bucket is that it is highly available and durable.
 According to the [AWS documentation](https://aws.amazon.com/s3/storage-classes/?nc1=h_ls), the standard S3 bucket is designed to deliver 99.999999999% durability and 99.99% availability of objects over a given year.
 This means that the S3 bucket is highly available and durable.
-It is also easy to set up and configure, since Spilo provides a way to automatically create WAL-E / WAL-G backups and store them in an S3 bucket.
-We will be using this feature to store the backups in an S3 bucket.
+It is also easy to set up and configure, since Spilo provides a way to automatically create WAL-E / WAL-G backups and store them in a S3 bucket.
+We will be using this feature to store the backups in a S3 bucket.

 ## Setting up the S3 Bucket

-Now let's see how we can set up an S3 bucket for our PostgreSQL cluster.
+Now let's see how we can set up a S3 bucket for our PostgreSQL cluster.

 The first step is to create a new S3 Bucket.
 Let's name it `patroni-demo-bucket`.
 We can use the following Ansible task to create the S3 Bucket: